ghadirhamad/web-pageto-insert-Integers-number-with-GET-method-and-save-it-in-DB-by-use-my-sql/README.md

 After setup you should click on start Apache and MySql
 ![Xampp](https://user-images.githubusercontent.com/108132445/181941150-4e4eb025-e944-491e-844e-6b7b77ae3dac.PNG)

-Then you wil save your project in C:\xampp\htdocs in this path To open you HTML page you should go to browser then write: http://localhost/index.html
+Then you wil save your project in this path C:\xampp\htdocs To open you HTML page you should go to browser then write: http://localhost/index.html
 ## In index.html file I put input tag to insert the integer value of sensor and submit it